 Chelsea Village / Chelsea Bowl / Hard Rock / Stateside Centre, Glen Fern Road, Bournemouth

 The site of Chelsea Village in Glen Fern Road was originally a large villa called The Firs built in 1861.
 In 1882 it became the Grand Fir Vale Hotel before the name was shortened to the Grand Hotel.
 By the time WW2 broke out in 1939, the hotel boasted three hundred room which were commandeered by the Royal Canadian Air Force for billeting purposes.
-After the war the hotel gradually fell into decline and closed its doors for the last time in 1960.
+After the war the hotel gradually fell into decline and closed its doors for the final time in 1960.
 By August 1962 the palatial Grand had been reduced to a large hole in ground (see below), only to rise phoenix like a year later as a large, ugly, concrete blot on the landscape housing a multi storey car park and on the ground floor large open areas that were made available to hire for commercial use.
 The first business to move into the building was the Top Rank Bowl which took over the basement.
 Consisting of thirty two lanes, it was opened by the Earl Mountbatten of Burma no less, on 14th May 1964.

 Less than eighteen months after opening, the ten pin bowling alley was removed in the summer of 1972 and replaced by a stage and large auditorium initially called the Chelsea Concert Hall.
-During the next decade a number of name changes occurred as the Chelsea Concert Hall became the Chelsea Bowl, then the Hard Rock in 1973, which then reverted back to the Bowl before the whole Village complex was re branded the Stateside Centre in 1980.
+During the next decade a number of name changes occurred as the Concert Hall became the Chelsea Bowl, then the Hard Rock in 1973, which then reverted back to the Bowl before the whole Village complex was re branded the Stateside Centre in 1980.
 A steady stream of rock acts such as AC/DC, The Sweet, Mott the Hoople, Thin Lizzy, David Bowie, Slade, Status Quo, Genesis and Roxy Music came and went but the Bowl really came into its own with the advent of punk, new wave and 2 Tone towards the end of the decade.
-The Jam, Elvis Costello and the Attractions, The Stranglers, The Damned, Generation X, Blondie (their first ever gig in the UK), Boomtown Rats, Sham 69, Siouxsie and the Banshees, The Cure, Squeeze, Madness, The Specials and The Clash all played there and if The Sex Pistols hadn’t locked horns with a tipsy Bill Grundy in a drunken swear fest live on tea time television, their gig with The Damned, The Clash and Johnny Thunders and the Heartbreakers would of taken place on Tuesday 7th December 1976.
+The Jam, Elvis Costello and the Attractions, The Stranglers, The Damned, Generation X, Blondie (their first ever gig in the UK), Boomtown Rats, Sham 69, Siouxsie and the Banshees, The Cure, Squeeze, Madness, The Specials and The Clash all played there and if The Sex Pistols hadn’t locked horns with a tipsy Bill Grundy in a drunken swear fest live on tea time television, their gig with The Damned, The Clash and Johnny Thunders and the Heartbreakers would of taken place on Tuesday 7th December 1976 (unused ticket below).
 In 1982 the Chelsea Village closed and reverted back to a ten pin bowling alley.
-The site now houses the indoor adventure game Laser Quest (see below).
+The site now houses the indoor adventure game Laser Quest (see photograph below).

 Christchurch Town Hall, High Street, Christchurch

 All that is left of the old Christchurch Town Hall is the Mayor’s parlour (see above).
-The site where is stands, was actually the third site after it moved from the corner of Millhams Street and then the corner of High, Castle and Church Streets.
+The site where it stands, was actually the third site after it moved from the corner of Millhams Street and then the corner of High, Castle and Church Streets.
 Originally built in 1745 at the old market square, the parlour was moved brick by brick to Blanchard’s Yard (now Saxon Square) in 1859.
 The frontage was added to over the years with brick buildings (see below) that housed offices and a hall that held jumble sales, various entertainments and in the sixties, live pop and rock gigs.
-The buildings were torn down in 1980 to make way for Saxon Square which was opened by the Mayor in September 1983.
+The buildings were torn down in 1980 to make way for Saxon Square which was opened by the then Mayor in September 1983.

 Club Rio, Branksome Hall, Guest Avenue, Poole